Quench Your Thirst Beautifully With Flavor-Infused Water

 Infusing water with the essence of fruits, herbs, and other botanicals helps you drink plenty of liquids without the downside of excess calories, sugars, and artificial flavorings.
 It's beneficial hydration in every refreshing sip.

-But before you get started, there are a few essentials you should know to make sure that drink of infused water is as good — and good for you — as it can be.
+But before you get started making infused water, there are a few essentials you should know to make sure that fruit or herb infused water is as good — and good for you — as it can be.

 Choose organic when you can.
 Wash produce and rinse herbs to remove chemicals, pesticides, and other residues.